hylang/hy/docs/language/api.rst

       (defn some-function [] ...)

-In the following example, `inc-decorator` is used to decorate function `addition` with a function that takes two parameters and calls the decorated function with values that are incremented by 1.
-When decorated `addition` is called with values 1 and 1, the end result will be 4 (1+1 + 1+1).
+In the following example, `inc-decorator` is used to decorate the function `addition` with a function that takes two parameters and calls the decorated function with values that are incremented by 1.
+When the decorated `addition` is called with values 1 and 1, the end result will be 4 (1+1 + 1+1).

 .. code-block:: clj